yvonneofficials06/iyf-s11-week-0-yvonneofficials06/README.md

-# Hi, I'm [Your Name]
+# Hi, I'm Yvonne

 ## About Me
-- I'm currently learning [what you're studying, e.g., "Computer Science at University of Nairobi"].
+- I'm currently learning programming, at uify.
 - I'm interested in [your interests, e.g., "AI, web development, and data science"].
 - I'm looking to collaborate on [e.g., "beginner-friendly open source projects"].